coleifer/peewee/docs/peewee/api.rst

             this can provide a significant speed improvement when doing simple iteration over a large result set.

+    .. py:method:: tuples()

+        :rtype: :py:class:`SelectQuery`

+        Flag this query indicating it should simply return raw tuples from the cursor.
+        This method is useful when you either do not want or do not need full model instances.

     .. py:method:: annotate(related_model, aggregation=None)

         :param related_model: related :py:class:`Model` on which to perform aggregation,